Zar'Kaa (Level 18 Troll Slayer/Warlock)

 • Voodoo Shuffle.
 Your speed increases by 5 feet, and standing up from Prone only takes 5 feet of movement.

 • Zandalar Forever.
-You have proficiency in the Perception skill.
+You have proficiency in the Convince skill.

 Paragon Trait: Surprise Attack.
 You have honed your skills at ambushing others.
 You gain the following benefits:

-• Once on each of your turns, when you hit a creature with an attack roll, the creature takes 5d6 extra damage if it hasn't taken a turn yet in the current combat.
+• Once on each of your turns, when you hit a creature with an attack roll, the creature takes 6d6 extra damage if it hasn't taken a turn yet in the current combat.

 Culture Features

-Warrior's Spirit.
-When you succeed on a death save, you can regain 7 hit points.
-You can’t use this trait again until you finish a long rest.
+Warrior's Spirit (Warrior).
+When you succeed on a death save, you can regain 9 hit points.
+You can’t use this trait again until you finish a Long Rest.

-Natural Cultural Training.
-You have proficiency with cooking utensils and herbalism kits.
+Natural Cultural Training (Natural).
+You have proficiency with cook utensils and herbalism kits.

 Background Feature